 How risky is the Pesticides supply chain?

-Buyers face a moderate level of risk from the pesticide supply chain.
-Moderate supply chain risk stems from the high concentration of buyers who purchase pesticides for agricultural purposes.
-Moderate risk detracts from buyer power by increasing the chances that a supplier will exit the market or be unable to...
+Buyers face a high level of risk from the pesticide supply chain that primarily stems from the recent tariffs imposed by the United States on Chinese imports.
+That said, high supply chain risk also stems from the high concentration of buyers who purchase pesticides for agricultural purposes.
+High risk detracts...
 Subscribe to learn more.